 CATARRH was a disorder or inflammation of the mucous membranes in a body cavity or in the airways.
 There were several forms of this disease: bronchial catarrh was bronchitis, epidemic catarrh was influenza, suffocative catarrh was croup, urethral catarrh was gleet, and vaginal catarrh was leukorrhea.

 CHOLERA is an acute, infectious disease characterized by cramps, watery diarrhea, and vomiting that is spread by feces contaminated food and water.
-However, as late as the 1850s, people thought it attacked the poor and that it was caused by vapors, whether they be pestilence vapors or putrid animal miasm.
+However, as late as the 1850s, people thought it attacked the poor and that it was caused by vapors, whether they be pestilence vapors or putrid animal miasma.
 They also did not believe it was contagious and thought it entered the body through clothing or the lungs.
-It was a nightmare disease at the time because railways and steamships spread it far and wide.
+It was a nightmare disease at the time because railways and steamships spread it everywhere.
 There were six pandemics in the 1800s: The first started in India in 1817 and spread to Asia, the Middle East, and Russia; the next began in 1827 affecting the United State and Europe; a third pandemic occurred in 1839 in North Africa and reached South America; another pandemic in 1863 affected sub-Saharan Africa; and a fifth (1881-1896) and sixth (1899-1923) pandemic affected people worldwide.
+The famous French socialite Madame Récamier was one victim of cholera.

 CHOLERA INFANTUM was not a true form of CHOLERA but rather a noncontagious acute intestinal disturbance that affected young children primarily in the summer or autumn months and in areas of high humidity and temperature.
 During the nineteenth century, it was thought to be indigenous to the United States.
 There were also several names used for CHOLERA INFANTUM, such as choleric fever of children, summer complaint, water gripes, or weaning brash.